 France has whatever scenery you're looking for.
 The north and far west tend to be flat (but not entirely so) and throughout the rest there are mountains or big hills.
 If you want gorgeous mountainous scenery without the pain, try cycling beside one of France's rivers.

-France has an exceptional network of high quality roads.
+France has an exceptional network of roads.
 You want to aim for the quieter C and D roads.
+In 2018, I noticed that road surfaces have become a lot rougher than back in 2012.

 If you want a route into Paris from the west, you could do a lot worse than the D910 that passes the Palace of Versailles.
 Parts of it have a cycle path.
 Keep going until you hit the Seine.